Ensembl/plant_tools/bench/repeat_libs/README.md

 # nrTEplants

+This document explains the steps required to produce the library of non-redundant transposable elements (TE) of plants, nrTEplants.

+The current release can be downloaded from https://github.com/Ensembl/plant_tools/releases/tag/v0.3

+## TE libraries

-This document explains how to produce a library of non-redundant transposable elements (TE) found in plants and annotated in the following libraries, contained in FASTA format in folder [repeats/](./repeats/):
+nrTEplants contains repeated sequences curated and annotated in the following libraries, contained in FASTA format in folder [repeats/](./repeats/):

 |library|files downloaded|sequences|publication|
 |-------|----------------|---------|-----------|